 Keep a record of what you have planted or, better yet, keep the labels that came with your plants.
 This will help answer any questions about what the plant may need if it starts looking poorly and will remind you next year of what you liked and what didn't work.
 It also helps to take pictures and label them.
 You'll remember color combinations and favorite plants.

-If you start a garden journal, you can also record how plants perform, when flowers are in bloom, how large a harvest was and all kinds... of information that will help you make a better garden next year.
+If you start a garden journal, you can also record how plants perform, when flowers are in bloom, how large the harvest was, and all kinds of information that will help you make a better garden next year.

-- At the very least, your plants will require 1 inch of water a week.
-If it rains regularly, good for you.
-If not, don't let your plants get drought stressed.
-Once a plant is stressed it will never recover fully that growing season.
+- At the very least, your plants will require one inch of water a week.
+If it rains regularly, that is good for you.
+If it does not, don't let your plants get drought-stressed.
+Once a plant is stressed, it will not recover during that growing season.

-- There will also be... weeding to do.
+- There will also be some weeding to do.
 Weed seeds come from all kinds of sources: wind, birds, soil on shoes, etc.

 - Deadheading or removing the spent blossoms from your flowers will keep them blooming longer and looking fresher.
 Vegetables will produce more if you keep harvesting while young.

-You've heard the saying "Stop and smell the roses"?
+You've heard the saying, "Stop and smell the roses."
 Gardeners can be the worst at taking that advice.
-We're so busy with our heads down at soil level, pinching, pruning and pulling every weed, that we often don't appreciate what we've created until someone else tells us.
+They're so busy with their heads down at soil level, pinching, pruning, and pulling every weed, that they often don't appreciate what they've created until someone else tells them.

 Step back and enjoy what you've accomplished.
 Then start making plans to expand next year.